Reier Gjellebøl

 Reier Gjellebøl (22 April 1737 – 24 November 1803) was a Norwegian priest and writer.

 He was born at Høland in Akershus.
-He took matriculation exam at Copenhagen in 1755.
-Then he continued his study of theology.
-He was first a teacher in Denmark.
+He took matriculation exam at Copenhagen in 1755 and then continued his studies in theology.
+He initially worked as a teacher in Denmark.
 He served as parish priest in Valle from 1772 and in Stavanger from 1782.
-He is known for his topographical descriptions of the parish of Høland (1771), and of the valley and district of Setesdalen (finished 1777, printed 1800).
+He is known for his topographical descriptions of the parish of Høland (1771), and of the valley and district of Setesdalen (completed 1777, printed 1800).